 Disparities in Criminal Justice

-Disparities in the justice system in America have always existed, but until the 1950s, little research was conducted to understand the reasons and ramifications (Crutchfield, Fernandez, & Martinez, 2010).
-In recent decades, this issue has escalated to the extent that many states and the Federal Government have considered legislation aimed at correcting the problem, if such exists (Toth, Crews, & Burton, 2008).
+Disparities in the justice system in America have always existed, but until the 1950s, little research was conducted to understand the reasons and ramifications for disparities in the Criminal Justice system (Crutchfield, Fernandez, &Martinez, 2010).
+In recent decades, this issue has escalated to the extent that many states and the Federal Government have considered legislation aimed at correcting the problem, if such exists (Toth, Crews, &Burton, 2008).

-Clearly to those who study the phenomena males and African Americans are overrepresented in the prison populations, but the reasons elude researchers (MacNamara & Burns, 2009).
-One reason is that much of the focus has been on African-Americans often resulting in emotionally charged news features that do little to solve the problem if one exists.
+Clearly to those who study the phenomena, males and African Americans are overrepresented in the prison populations, but the reasons elude researchers (MacNamara & Burns, 2009).
+One reason is that much of the focus has been entirely upon African-Americans, often resulting in emotionally charged news features that do little to solve the problem if one exists.
 Another reason is presumption and faulty logic as illustrated by Kamalu, Coulson-Clark, and Kamalu who stated,

 “Aggregate data and statistics compiled supports the assumption that African Americans are disproportionately subjected to conditions such as racial profiling, traffic stops leading to searches and seizures yielding minor offenses that lead to incarceration, rather than probation or rehabilitation” (2010, p.
 2).

 Indeed, the incarceration figures for African American males are 13 times that of White males (Toth, Crews, & Burton, 2008).
 Although the data do support disproportionate rates of incarceration, the reasoning used by these researchers is faulty logic known as cherry picking (Klass, 2008).
+Their conclusion (that disparity means racial discrimination) may be valid, but their method of reaching that conclusion is not, which invalidates the entire study.
 As noted by Garland, Spohn, and Wodahl, “disparity is not necessarily tantamount to discrimination.
 Disparity only denotes a difference in outcomes, indicating that discrimination might be present” (2008, p.
 5).